 In schools, only when teachers do the latter form of work, and students the former, are both considered productive.

 How do I know this?
-I know it because, even as a presumably autonomous adult, I struggle to maintain enough control over the allocation of my mental energies to keep my trains of thought on the rails.
+I know it because, even as an arguably autonomous adult, I struggle to maintain enough control over the allocation of my mental energies to keep my trains of thought on the rails.
 Unless, as an adult, you have achieved the holy grail (some entity or another demonstrates the concrete value of your thinking by remunerating you for it), thinking for any length of time is difficult to defend as a productive activity.
 And writing in order to think is just one notch above chin stroking (on the scale of credible productivity) when there’s bread to be put on the table.
 There’s always something quite important I should be accomplishing instead.

 At any given time, I typically have a number of projects developing in the back of my mind, simultaneously advancing, intersecting, amplifying, muffling, or redirecting one another.
 (I might, for example, be drafting an essay, preparing for a seminar, seeking common ground in a conflict, formulating research questions, strategizing a multi-modal communication blitz.)